vwalsh86/programming-exercises/README.md

 A repository containing completed exercises for college subject 'Programming and Scripting' at GMIT.
 The lecturer for this subject is <a href="https://ianmcloughlin.github.io/">Ian McLoughlin</a>. <br/>
 The files that are included within this repository have been uploaded for the purpose of being scored as apart of my Continuous Assessment for this subject.
-I have chosen to add <strong>.py</strong> at the end of each file title.
-This allows Github to recognise and display the files as  Python scripts, which allows for cleaner reading of the content.
+I have added <strong>.py</strong> at the end of each file title as this allows Github to recognise and display the files as Python scripts, making them easier to read.
 I have created a table (see below) explaining which topic each file is linked to as per exercises set out on the course <a href="https://learnonline.gmit.ie/course/view.php?id=3940">Moodle Page</a>.

 WEEKLY TASKS |  FILE TITLE